jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

   (d) any other information received by the panel convener under section 28(4) that the panel convener considers will be necessary for the panel to consider, and make decisions on, the approvals sought in the application; and
   (e) the notice given under section 28 in relation to the project.

+**Step by panel after being set up**

+### 52A Panel commences work and notifies EPA
+(1) A panel must, not later than 5 working days after the appointment of all panel members, commence work on a substantive application.
+(2) The panel must notify the EPA of the date on which it commences work.

 **Opportunity for comment on substantive application**

 ### 53 Panel invites comments on substantive application
-(1) A panel must direct the EPA to, in accordance with this section, invite written comments on a substantive application not later than 10 working days after the panel is set up.
+(1) A panel must, not later than 10 working days after the date on which the panel commences work under section 52A(1), direct the EPA to invite written comments on a substantive application in accordance with this section.
 (2) Comments must be invited from—
   (a) the relevant local authorities; and
   (b) any relevant iwi authorities; and